Call for Projects

 Universities of applied sciences, universities and university hospitals receive 100% + 20% project allowance.
 R&D institutions, associations, etc. in the non-business sector receive 90-100%.
 Companies receive 40-60% depending on their size and turnover.
 Alternatively, companies can apply for the research allowance as associated partners.

-Part of the evaluation is a community vote.
+Part of the evaluation is a community rating.
 The project ideas are presented by means of a pitch, evaluated by the community members and ranked on this basis.
 One person per organization/working group is entitled to vote.

 The primary contact is always the DIIC-Secretariat (diic-community@reutlingen-university.de).